etagwerker/etagwerker.com/_posts/2016-04-30-The-problem-with-estimates.markdown

 Your estimates should include a **best case** and **worst case** scenario:

-*   **Worst case scenario**: The code base that you’re taking over is a total mess.
+*   **Worst case scenario**: The code base that you're taking over is a total mess.
 [Spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code), no code coverage, hard to understand, which makes it all extremely complex.
 *   **Best case scenario**: The code base is clean, simple, well designed and it has decent test coverage and documentation, which makes it easy to take over.

-Personally, I don’t like to work with estimates.
+Personally, I don't like to work with estimates.
 Every time I work on something, I want to finish it **as soon as possible**, keeping **quality high**, writing an **elegant solution**, being **as pragmatic as possible**.

-Hopefully, your clients won’t [take your estimates as a promise, they will take it as your best guess](https://signalvnoise.com/posts/2136-its-not-a-promise-its-a-guess).
+Hopefully, your clients won't [take your estimates as a promise, they will take it as your best guess](https://signalvnoise.com/posts/2136-its-not-a-promise-its-a-guess).